mamaciel/Chrome-Extension-New-Tab/README.md

 **Sleek Design:** Enjoy a clean and modern design that not only looks great but also enhances the user experience.
 NewTab+ is designed to be visually appealing and easy to use.

 **Inspired by Momentum:** NewTab+ draws inspiration from the popular Momentum Chrome extension while adding unique features and customization options to make it even more versatile and user-friendly.

-### Installation
-To install NewTab+, follow these simple steps:

-Open your Chrome browser.

-Visit the Chrome Web Store and search for "NewTab+."

-Click on the "Add to Chrome" button to install the extension.

-Once installed, the NewTab+ features will be available whenever you open a new tab.

-### Contributions and Feedback
-Contributions, bug reports, and feature requests are welcome!
-If you have any suggestions or would like to contribute to the development of NewTab+, please feel free to submit an issue or create a pull request on our GitHub repository.

-We appreciate your feedback and are committed to continuously improving NewTab+ to make it even better for our users.